Actor Kamal R Khan arrested for allegedly derogatory tweets posted in 2020

 Actor Kamal R Khan was arrested on Tuesday for posting allegedly derogatory tweets against late actors Irrfan Khan and Rishi Kapoor in 2020, and making other controversial remarks on social media, reported The Indian Express.

-The actor, popularly known as KRK, was arrested at the Mumbai airport after he arrived from Dubai on Tuesday morning, reported PTI.
+The actor, popularly known as KRK, was arrested at the Mumbai airport after he arrived from Dubai on Tuesday morning.
+A court in Borivali later sent him to judicial custody for 14 days, ANI reported.

 Khan has been booked under Sections 500 (defamation) and 153 (promoting enmity between groups) of the Indian Penal Code and provisions of the Information Technology Act for transmitting obscene content in electronic form.